-With the advent of new technologies, hosts of new ways are opened for communication.
+With the advent of new digital communication technologies, hosts of new ways are opened for communication.
 At the present time, social media has stimulated beyond just a fad stage – it has now become a core element of the way we converse with each other.
 While most of us are probably using social media in some way or the other, have we ever thought about leveraging social media to boost our wellness efforts?

 A new and innovative style of programming known as “social wellness” has started to do just that.
 While reasonably new, these programs have showcased great success in driving engagement, increasing participation, as well as improving overall outcomes as part of corporate wellness efforts.

 Related article: 3 Reasons Corporate Wellness Is The Key To Success